pridit-a2oa/leaderboard/README.md

 ![ci](https://github.com/pridit-a2oa/leaderboard/actions/workflows/build-image.yml/badge.svg)

-At its core, this project integrates game server data to drive the display of a leaderboard.
+At its core, this [Laravel](https://laravel.com/) project integrates game server data to drive the display of a leaderboard.

 ## Features

--   Full account flow (register, login, update, reset, deletion)
+-   Full account flow (register, login, update, reset, delete)
 -   Associate a [Steam](https://store.steampowered.com/) user identifier via OpenID with an account
 -   Support for linking characters to an account and performing actions
 -   Webhook support to associate [Ko-fi](https://ko-fi.com) contributions and allow users to access a set of permission restricted features